lijiayong/lijiayong.github.io/_posts/2024-09-27-direction_of_harm.md

 }
 ```

-This constrains the output format of the LLM, and eliminated hallucination in my experience. gpt-4o-mini occasionally skipped samples before I used response format.
+Including this in the API call constrains the output format of the LLM, and eliminated hallucination in my experience. gpt-4o-mini occasionally skipped samples before I specified json response format.

-Lastly, I used the fine-tuned LLM to [label](https://github.com/lijiayong/direction_of_harm/blob/main/notebooks/Open_AI_Inference.ipynb) r/SuicideWatch data, r/abusiverelationships data, r/abusiverelationships comments data, and 0.9 toxic data.
-I then made some adjustment based on manual inspection.
-For the All Beauty Amazon Review data set, I labeled all of them as 0 except for some rare cases when the reviewer insulted their sellers.
-Combined with the small set of examples from few-shot learning, let's refer to this entire collection as the *positive data set*.
+Lastly, I used the fine-tuned LLM to [label](https://github.com/lijiayong/direction_of_harm/blob/main/notebooks/Open_AI_Inference.ipynb) suicide watch data, 0.9 toxic data, abusive relationships data, and abusive relationships comments data.
+For the all beauty data, I labeled all of them as 0 except for some rare cases when the reviewer insulted their sellers.
 The distribution of harm labels among the positive data set matches my expectation.

 | ![Distribution four datasets](/assets/img/posts/distribution_four_datasets.png) |
 |:--:|